tedy-art/Data-Structure-and-algorithm/README.md

 <h4>Introduction of Data Structure</h4>
 <h5>What is a data structure ??</h5>
 ==>
-An extremely important part of the programming language.
+An extremely important part of the programming language.<br />
-1) Data Structure are always of storing data in a efficient manner and accessing them as and when required. row text:-
+1) Data Structure are always of storing data in a efficient manner and accessing them as and when required.<br />
+row text:-

-    DS --> storing data --> in --> efficient manner and accessing--> when --> required.
+    DS --> storing data --> in --> efficient manner and accessing--> when --> required.<br />

-2) Lots of variables of data structures across programming language.
+2) Lots of variables of data structures across programming language.<br />
-3) Data Storage, Organization, accessibility and efficiency are at play all the time.
+3) Data Storage, Organization, accessibility and efficiency are at play all the time.<br />

     Data Storage --> data organisation --> access data --> efficiency == Data Structure